 Poor invests in liabilities that they cannot afford and consider them as an asset.
 Whereas, rich invest in assets.

-If you haven’t read the book ‘Rich dad Poor dad’ yet, I would personally recommend you to read it.
-It’s one of my favorite books on personal finance and I have read it multiple times.
-You can order the book using the Amazon link here.
+If you haven’t read the book ‘Rich dad Poor dad’ yet, we would personally recommend you to read it.
+It’s one of our favorite books on personal finance and I have read it multiple times.